isaacg1/isaacg1.github.io/_posts/2024-10-14-caring-about-eggs.md

 ## I like Options 2, 3, and 4

-I think that each of Options 2, 3, and 4 has their place -- suggest resources, suggest a vague identity, or tentatively suggest a specific idenity.
+I think that each of Options 2, 3, and 4 has their place -- suggest resources, suggest a vague identity, or tentatively suggest a specific identity.

 Each of these options gives the egg in question a pathway towards discovering themself, without being (too) harmful in situations where the person seeing the egginess is off base.